Search: 273 results

 Verse ConceptsSilverTaking Mixed Metals

-The two pillars, the one sea, and the water cart which Solomon had made for the temple of Yahweh, there was no weighing to the bronze of all of these vessels.
+The two pillars, the one sea, and the bases which Solomon had made for the house of Jehovah: for the brass of all these vessels there was no weight.

 Verse ConceptsPillars For Solomon's TempleAmassing BronzeTwo Parts Of Constructions